EXECUTIVE REMUNERATION POLICY AND REPORTS

 • Share-based programs

-• Insurance, pension contribution and other benefits
+• Insurance, retirement and other benefits

 Base pay